10 Top Tips to Stay Warm This Winter

 1: Have warming food and drinks

 Keep your favourite hot drinks handy, there’s no better time to enjoy a coffee, tea or even a hot chocolate – the mug will heat your hands and the liquid will heat your body.
+There are some other dietary choices you can make to give you a bit of comfort and warmth.
 Instead of sandwiches choose hot meals like soup or other hot dishes.

 2: Wear plenty of layers

-An easy way to combat the cold is adding extra layers to your clothing, we lose most of our heat from our head and feet so why not pop on a hat and some slippers?
+One top tip to stay warm this winter is adding extra layers to your clothing, we lose most of our heat from our head and feet so why not pop on a hat and some slippers?
 Make sure to stock up on jumpers, winter coats and gloves!
+It may make economical sense.
+For instance, if you just want to heat certain rooms in your home, and then put on some extra layers if you need to go in another room.

 3: Keep the cold out